This post may contain affiliate links. Please read our disclosure policy.

 7 Ways to Customize Your Ramen

 In this basic but flavorful Homemade Ramen recipe, you have the perfect starting point to personalize your bowl.
-For those who want to expand on this foundation, the links below provide a variety of traditional ramen elements to explore.
+If you want to expand on this foundation (and I think you should!), the links below provide a variety of traditional ramen elements to explore.
 Choose from different broths, proteins, noodles, toppings, and seasonings to create a ramen that suits your taste.
 Whether you keep it simple or make it elaborate, these building blocks help you craft your ideal ramen experience.

 1. Broth: The soul of any ramen dish, the broth can vary in flavor from light and clear (like Homemade Chicken Broth, Pork Bone Broth or Beef Bone Broth) to rich and hearty (like Miso Ramen Broth or Shoyu Ramen Broth).
 It’s usually simmered for hours to develop a deep, complex flavor.